-A recent, large study by Abbott sought to understand what makes people feel fulfilled.
+A recent study by Abbott explored the impact of 13 different factors, including success (defined as “financial success”), on personal fulfillment.
 The survey asked nearly two million individuals across countries, including India, to comment on what contributes to living a fulfilled life.
-Respondents were also encouraged to self-report their current levels of personal fulfillment to compare with the fulfillment standards they had set for themselves.
+Respondents also self-reported their current levels of personal fulfillment to compare with the fulfillment standards they set for themselves.

-There are numerous resources available that can help people around the world define and lead a more fulfilled life.
-Abbott, a leading health care company, is committed to helping people live the best life possible.
-Their website, newsletter and Living Fully survey feature lifehacks for work or personal time like those listed below.
+How can each of us ensure we are defining personal fulfillment in our own terms?
+Thankfully, there are numerous resources available that can help people around the world define and lead a more fulfilled life.
+Abbott, a global health care company, is committed to helping people live the best life possible.
+Their website and newsletter feature life hacks for work or personal time like those listed below.
 These are great tools for those ready to lead a more fulfilled and meaningful life, starting today.